Orders of chaoticity of unitaries: Acknowledgements

 \section{Acknowledgements}

-This research was supported by the National Research, Development, and Innovation Office of Hungary under project numbers K133882 and K124351 and the Ministry of Innovation and Technology and the National Research, Development and Innovation Office within the Quantum Information National Laboratory of Hungary.
+This research was supported by the National Research, Development, and Innovation Office of Hungary under project numbers K133882 and K124351 and the Ministry of Culture and Innovation and the National Research, Development and Innovation Office within the Quantum Information National Laboratory of Hungary (Grant No. 2022-2.1.1-NL-2022-00004).
 The idea of the presented research raised while visiting and discussing with Igor Jex in Prague.

 $\quad$